ESCOMP/CTSM/doc/source/tech_note/Vegetation_Phenology_Turnover/CLM50_Tech_Note_Vegetation_Phenology_Turnover.rst

-The CLM phenology model consists of several algorithms controlling the transfer of stored carbon and nitrogen out of storage pools for the display of new growth, into litter pools for losses of displayed growth, and into biofuel feedstock pools for bioenergy.
+The CLM phenology model consists of several algorithms controlling the transfer of stored carbon and nitrogen out of storage pools for the display of new growth and into litter pools for losses of displayed growth.
 PFTs are classified into three distinct phenological types that are represented by separate algorithms: an evergreen type, for which some fraction of annual leaf growth persists in the displayed pool for longer than one year; a seasonal-deciduous type with a single growing